cmayron/Legal-Calculus/README.md

 🛑 END BLOCK
 ---

+BLOCK

-# ⚠️ **END OF README — DO NOT USE LCES BY BROWSING THE REPOSITORY**
+⚠️ END OF README — DO NOT USE LCES BY BROWSING THE REPOSITORY
-If you reached this point by scrolling, remember:

-LCES is **not** a folder‑driven system.
-LCES is **not** a template library.
+LCES is not a folder-driven system, template library, or click-through curriculum.
-LCES is **not** a curriculum to click through.

-The repository is an **archive**.
-The interface is **Architect AI**.
+The repository is an archive.
+The interface is Architect AI.

-Correct workflow:
+Workflow:

-**User → Architect AI → Deep Research → Builder → Inspector → Human Strategist**
+User → Architect AI → Deep Research → Builder → Inspector → Human Strategist

-If you are not starting with Architect AI, you are **not** using LCES as designed.
+If you do not begin with Architect AI, you are not using LCES as designed.

 Return to the top.
 Begin with your issue.
 Activate Architect AI.

-The Legal Calculus Educational System (LCES) is a procedural-literacy framework for turning raw facts into structured record, structured record into usable filings, and usable filings into preserved procedural leverage.
+LCES is a procedural-literacy framework for converting facts into record, record into filings, and filings into preserved procedural leverage.

-LCES is built on a simple principle:
+Core principle:

-**The record is the case.**
+The record is the case.
-**The record is the remedy.**
+The record is the remedy.

-Its purpose is not to replace counsel, automate judgment, or guarantee outcomes.
-Its purpose is to improve clarity, structure, preservation, and disciplined workflow inside complex legal systems.
+LCES improves clarity, structure, preservation, and disciplined workflow.
+It does not replace counsel, automate judgment, or guarantee outcomes.

-LCES trains users to:

-- isolate the issue
-- structure the record
-- preserve what matters
-- test for weakness
-- build work product that remains reviewable under pressure

-LCES uses AI as a structured engine:
+AI roles:

-- Architect → structure and workflow
+	•	Architect → structure and workflow
-- Builder → drafting and transformation
+	•	Builder → drafting and transformation
-- Inspector → red-team analysis and validation
+	•	Inspector → red-team analysis and validation

-The Human Strategist remains responsible for all decisions.

-**The AI assists.
-The Human Strategist decides.**
+The Human Strategist decides.

-Use LCES as an educational and drafting framework.
-Apply independent judgment before filing, serving, sharing, or relying on any output.
+Use independent judgment before filing, serving, sharing, or relying on any output.

 Do not upload confidential, privileged, protected, sealed, or sensitive material into cloud AI tools.
 Redact personal identifiers before use.
-AI chats and cloud drafting environments are not privileged by default.

-**Filing is preservation.**
+Filing is preservation.
-**Format is memory.**
+Format is memory.
-**Structure is leverage.**
+Structure is leverage.
-**The record is the remedy.**
+The record is the remedy.

 Build the record.
 Preserve the issue.
 Proceed with discipline.

-## License
+LICENSE

 Copyright © 2024–2026 Charles Mayron, MD.
 All rights reserved except as licensed below.

-This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).**

-You may copy, redistribute, remix, transform, and build upon this material for non-commercial purposes, provided that you give appropriate attribution and distribute derivative works under the same license.

-Commercial use is not permitted without prior written permission from the copyright holder.

-See the `LICENSE` file for full terms.
+Licensed under CC BY-NC-SA 4.0.
+Non-commercial use is permitted with attribution and ShareAlike.
+Commercial use requires prior written permission.
+See the LICENSE file for full terms.